jam9304/CV/README.md

 ### Hobbies

 - Video games, both casual and competitive, online Chess, and board games with friends.
-- Coffee, I absolutely love specialty light roasted coffee and the many different techniques to brew them.
+- Coffee, I absolutely love speciality, light roasted, coffee and the many different techniques to brew them.
 - Modding.
 I starting modding Android phones aged 12 and haven't stopped since.
 Most cool tech I get my hands on I mod as soon as I can (phones, keyboards, I built by own PC) and love tinkering with coffee tech too.
 - Sports.
 My main passion is Liverpool Football Club (You'll never walk alone!).

-### Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)**

--What was the result?

-#### This Skill

-- Experience
-- Achievements
-- Evidence (STAR)

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Any other qualifications